Blockdaemon/agave-snapshot-uploader/README.md

   - Progress reporting during uploads with file size and percentage complete
   - Status tracking to prevent duplicate uploads across multiple instances
   - Automatic exclusion of temporary files and files in the remote directory
-  - Resumable uploads in case of interruptions
+  - Robust multipart upload system with automatic resumption of failed uploads
+  - Cleanup of abandoned multipart uploads to prevent storage waste

 ## Installation